cohmathonc/CML.BC.scRNA-manuscript/scRNA_analysis/R/README.md

   ** Link will be updated once GEO is made public **

 2. **Run notebook**
-   A single [notebook]() includes all analysis performed in the [manuscript](https://www.biorxiv.org/content/10.1101/2025.05.14.653262v1).
+   A single [R notebook](https://github.com/cohmathonc/CML.BC.scRNA-manuscript/blob/main/R/Rscript_CML.CP%2BBC.scRNA_paper_workspace.R) includes all analysis performed in the [manuscript](https://www.biorxiv.org/content/10.1101/2025.05.14.653262v1).
 The required R libraries are listed in the "Setup" section.
 The workspace is broken up into code "chunks" which can be executed in any order.
 Each chunk is labeled as to it's function and may contain multiple steps.
 The final chunk contains the code to produce each figure.

    Many of the chunks were used to produce data stored in the Seurat object and do not need to be rerun.
 These chunks are indicated.
 Some chunks produce additional R objects that are required to generate the figures or other output objects not used in the manuscript (i.e. DEG comparisons and GSEA results).
-Successfully running the [notebook](https://www.biorxiv.org/content/10.1101/2025.05.14.653262v1) will product the following output directories:
+Successfully running the [R notebook](https://github.com/cohmathonc/CML.BC.scRNA-manuscript/blob/main/R/Rscript_CML.CP%2BBC.scRNA_paper_workspace.R) will product the following output directories:

     - **`manuscript_figures`**:

-      All figures and tables included in the [manuscript](https://www.biorxiv.org/content/10.1101/2025.05.14.653262v1).
+      All scRNA figures and tables included in the [manuscript](https://www.biorxiv.org/content/10.1101/2025.05.14.653262v1).

     - **`DEG_output`**